bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 *[control stream]: #control-streams
 *[control streams]: #control-streams (((control stream)))

-### Control Streams {#control-streams}

-A control stream is indicated by a stream type of `0x00`.
-Data on this stream consists of SIP/3 frames, as defined in
-{{framing-layer}}.

-Each SIP/3 user agent MUST initiate a single control stream at the beginning of the connection and send its `SETTINGS` frame as the first frame on this stream.
-If the first frame of the control stream is any other frame type, this MUST be treated as a connection error of type SIP3_MISSING_SETTINGS.
-Only one control stream is permitted per user agent; receipt of a second stream claiming to be a control stream MUST be treated as a connection error of type SIP3_STREAM_CREATION_ERROR.

-The control stream MUST NOT be closed by the sender, and the receiver MUST NOT request that the sender close the control stream.
-If either control stream is closed at any point, this MUST be treated as a connection error of type SIP3_CLOSED_CRITICAL_STREAM.

-Connection errors are described in {{error-handling}}.

-Because the contents of the control stream are used to manage the behaviour of other streams, user agents SHOULD provide enough flow-control credit to keep the peer's control stream from becoming blocked.

 ## Bidirectional Streams {#bidirectional-streams}

 Bidirectional QUIC streams are used for SIP requests and responses.
 These streams are referred to as request streams.